OpenEvalProject/evals/manuscripts/elife-75055/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01xtthb56 GliaLab at the Letten Centre, Division of Anatomy, Department of Molecular Medicine, Institute of Basic Medical Sciences, University of Oslo Oslo Norway
+1. GliaLab at the Letten Centre, Division of Anatomy, Department of Molecular Medicine, Institute of Basic Medical Sciences, University of Oslo Oslo Norway ([ROR:01xtthb56](https://ror.org/01xtthb56))
-2. https://ror.org/01xtthb56 Division of Anatomy, Department of Molecular Medicine, Institute of Basic Medical Sciences, University of Oslo Oslo Norway
+2. Division of Anatomy, Department of Molecular Medicine, Institute of Basic Medical Sciences, University of Oslo Oslo Norway ([ROR:01xtthb56](https://ror.org/01xtthb56))
-3. https://ror.org/01xtthb56 Statistics and Data Science group, Department of Mathematics, Faculty of Mathematics and Natural Sciences, University of Oslo Oslo Norway
+3. Statistics and Data Science group, Department of Mathematics, Faculty of Mathematics and Natural Sciences, University of Oslo Oslo Norway ([ROR:01xtthb56](https://ror.org/01xtthb56))
-4. https://ror.org/02gm7te43 Norwegian Computing Center Oslo Norway
+4. Norwegian Computing Center Oslo Norway ([ROR:02gm7te43](https://ror.org/02gm7te43))
-5. https://ror.org/00j9c2840 Department of Neurology, Oslo University Hospital Oslo Norway
+5. Department of Neurology, Oslo University Hospital Oslo Norway ([ROR:00j9c2840](https://ror.org/00j9c2840))
-6. https://ror.org/00j9c2840 Department of Pharmacology, University of Oslo and Oslo University Hospital Oslo Norway
+6. Department of Pharmacology, University of Oslo and Oslo University Hospital Oslo Norway ([ROR:00j9c2840](https://ror.org/00j9c2840))
-7. https://ror.org/05xg72x27 Department of Clinical and Molecular Medicine, Norwegian University of Science and Technology Trondheim Norway
+7. Department of Clinical and Molecular Medicine, Norwegian University of Science and Technology Trondheim Norway ([ROR:05xg72x27](https://ror.org/05xg72x27))
-8. https://ror.org/056d84691 Office of the President, Karolinska Institutet Stockholm Sweden
+8. Office of the President, Karolinska Institutet Stockholm Sweden ([ROR:056d84691](https://ror.org/056d84691))

 † Corresponding author

 ## Abstract

-Increased astrocytic Ca 2+ signaling has been shown in Alzheimer’s disease mouse models, but to date no reports have characterized behaviorally induced astrocytic Ca 2+ signaling in such mice.
-Here, we employ an event-based algorithm to assess astrocytic Ca 2+ signals in the neocortex of awake-behaving tg-ArcSwe mice and non-transgenic wildtype littermates while monitoring pupil responses and behavior.
-We demonstrate an attenuated astrocytic Ca 2+ response to locomotion and an uncoupling of pupil responses and astrocytic Ca 2+ signaling in 15-month-old plaque-bearing mice.
-Using the genetically encoded fluorescent norepinephrine sensor GRAB NE , we demonstrate a reduced norepinephrine signaling during spontaneous running and startle responses in the transgenic mice, providing a possible mechanistic underpinning of the observed reduced astrocytic Ca 2+ responses.
-Our data points to a dysfunction in the norepinephrine–astrocyte Ca 2+ activity axis, which may account for some of the cognitive deficits observed in Alzheimer’s disease.
+Increased astrocytic Ca2+ signaling has been shown in Alzheimer’s disease mouse models, but to date no reports have characterized behaviorally induced astrocytic Ca2+ signaling in such mice.
+Here, we employ an event-based algorithm to assess astrocytic Ca2+ signals in the neocortex of awake-behaving tg-ArcSwe mice and non-transgenic wildtype littermates while monitoring pupil responses and behavior.
+We demonstrate an attenuated astrocytic Ca2+ response to locomotion and an uncoupling of pupil responses and astrocytic Ca2+ signaling in 15-month-old plaque-bearing mice.
+Using the genetically encoded fluorescent norepinephrine sensor GRABNE, we demonstrate a reduced norepinephrine signaling during spontaneous running and startle responses in the transgenic mice, providing a possible mechanistic underpinning of the observed reduced astrocytic Ca2+ responses.
+Our data points to a dysfunction in the norepinephrine–astrocyte Ca2+ activity axis, which may account for some of the cognitive deficits observed in Alzheimer’s disease.

 ## Introduction